From April employers must provide PPE for casual workers

 As every employment relationship will be specific to the individual and employer, the precise status of any worker can ultimately only be determined by a court or tribunal if it comes to a dispute.

-People who are self-employed or work in their own companies will remain responsible for their own PPE.
+People who are self-employed or have set hemselves up as a company will remain responsible for their own PPE.